wormhole-foundation/wormhole/whitepapers/0007_governor.md

     - Two sources determine the notional value of the transfer.
 One source is the hard coded floor price shipped with the Guardian software (which is polled from Coingecko at release time) and the other is a dynamic polling of Coingecko on 5-10min intervals.
 The notional value of the transfer will be the higher of the two sources.
 This is designed in such a way to ensure that if Coingecko reports a nil, zero, or meager price for an asset, it won’t allow an attacker to move effectively infinite amounts of a governed token.
 - **Why doesn’t the Governor use a price oracle like Pyth or Chainlink for notional value computation?**
     - This is mainly because neither Chainlink or Pyth currently support price feeds for all the registered tokens the Wormhole Guardians wish to Governor.
 As price oracles mature to support a broader set of tokens, this may become more viable to use on-chain price oracles for this computation.

+## Operator FAQ
+- **I have identified a potentially inaccurate message in the Governor queue.
+Can I extend the release time to give me more time to investigate?**
+    - Yes.
+You can use the `ChainGovernorResetReleaseTimer` admin RPC or `governor-reset-release-timer [VAA_ID]` admin command to reset the delay to 24h.
+Another option would be to drop the message first with the `ChainGovernorDropPendingVAA` admin RPC or `governor-drop-pending-vaa [VAA_ID]` admin command and after the investigation is concluded and it is determined that the message was (and still is) an accurate representation of the source chain state, you can issue a re-observation request.

 ## Detailed Design